 AI-Powered Demand-Sensing: Transforming Supply Chain Planning and Forecasting

-Find out how demand-sensing technology could herald a positive shift in supply chain forecasting in this report from Kearney and AWS.
+Learn how demand-sensing technology can improve supply chain forecasting in this report from Kearney and AWS.

 The transformative potential of AI-driven demand-sensing technology is reshaping supply chain forecasting and planning processes.
-This innovative approach leverages a wealth of internal supply chain and external market data to enhance the accuracy of predictions, even within the context of ongoing market volatility.
+This innovative approach leverages a wealth of internal supply chain and external market data to enhance the accuracy of predictions—even within the context of constant market volatility.

 How demand-sensing differs from conventional forecasting: